top of page

 5. Zenit Borrell (from around £100/night)

-A 4 star hotel in a quiet Eixample street that completed a full refurbishment in 2025 with warm wooden interiors, a rooftop pool and sun terrace (open summer season), an outdoor restaurant terrace, and paid on-site parking at €22/day.
-Hospital Clínic metro is 200 metres away, connecting you to the rest of the city quickly.
-The location is great and it's a comfortable option for families who want Eixample at a reasonable price.
+Located on a quiet Eixample street, this 4 star hotel completed a full refurbishment in 2025.
+It features warm wooden interiors, an outdoor restaurant terrace, and a gorgeous rooftop pool that opens during the summer season.
+Hospital Clínic metro is only 200 metres away, connecting you to the rest of the city incredibly quickly.
+It is a very comfortable option for families who want to stay in Eixample at a reasonable price.

 6. H10 Metropolitan (from around £160/night)